 TUE Process

-The TUEC’s decision will be communicated in writing to you within 21 days from the date of receipt of the complete TUE application, including the required medical information, by your respective NADO, IF or MEO.
+SEARADO’s TUEC must render a decision as soon as possible, and usually within 21 days from the date of receipt of the complete TUE application, including the required medical information.

 Renewal of TUE